Riku-Sasaki/kaggle-rsna-intracranial-hemorrhage-detection/README.md

 Plese download data to `./input` from https://www.kaggle.com/c/rsna-intracranial-hemorrhage-detection.

 ## Hardware
-We used GCP with following specs to train this model.
+We used GCP with following specs to train this model. <br>
-OS: Ubuntu
+OS: Ubuntu <br>
 GPU: NVIDIA Tesla P100/V100

 ## Usage